 - To help individuals and families with low incomes receive access to the care they need, when they need it, at an affordable price, the California Health Care Foundation was created.
 It promotes healthcare careers in low-income areas and secures various grants to fund initiatives that aid in improving healthcare in the state.

 Most Popular Healthcare Degrees in California

 Best Healthcare Careers in California

 In addition, since California attracts movie stars and big-time business executives, it's no surprise that massage therapists are in demand to work at luxury spas such as Cal-a-Vie Health Spa and Sense Spa at Rosewood CordeValle.
-This may also explain the prevalence of occupational therapists and physical therapist assistants, who may be needed to help with anything from a stunt-based injury, to a skiing accident at Big Bear, to the physical consequences of sitting in an office all day.
+This may also explain the prevalence of occupational therapists and physical therapist assistants, who may be needed to help with anything from a stunt-based injury, to a skiing accident at Big Bear, to the physical consequences of having a day job sitting in a Silicon Valley office.

 How To Pick a Healthcare Major That's Best For You?

 There are a plethora of healthcare majors that students can pursue at the best healthcare schools in California.
 But with so many to choose from, which healthcare major is the best for you?